MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/Workloads/StatefulSets/README.md

 ## [StatefulSets](https://kubernetes.io/docs/concepts/workloads/controllers/statefulset/)

-StatefulSet manages stateful apps (unlike Deployments which manage replicated apps).
+`StatefulSet` manages stateful apps (unlike Deployments which manage replicated apps).
-StatefulSet provides guarantees about the ordering and uniqueness of Pods.
+`StatefulSet` provides guarantees about the ordering and uniqueness of `Pod`s.
-A StatefulSet maintains a sticky identity for each of their Pods.
+A `StatefulSet` maintains a sticky identity for each of their `Pod`s.
-StatefulSet Pods are not interchangeable and persist across rescheduling.
+`StatefulSet` `Pod`s are not interchangeable and persist across rescheduling.

 ### Using StatefulSets